 It is best to use 280 to 330 grit depending on the condition of the baseboards themselves.

-You may want to go with a lower grit number if the baseboards need work.
+If the baseboards need work, you may want to go with a lower grit number.

 Otherwise, just sand until the paint is removed and you have a smooth surface.